fido-web-pay/fido-web-pay.github.io/README.md

 ![FWP Logo](https://fido-web-pay.github.io/specification/fwp.svg)
 # Secure On-line Payments Using FIDO&reg;
-FWP is a a _Secure_ and _Convenient_ on-line payment authorization scheme.
+FWP is a a _secure_ and _convenient_ on-line payment _authorization_ scheme.
-FWP builds on extending the technology underpinning FIDO&nbsp;U2F with a Web-adapted version of EMV&reg;.
+FWP builds on extending the technology underpinning FIDO&nbsp;U2F, with a Web-adapted version of EMV&reg;.
 However, unlike EMV, FWP is usable with _any account-based payment system_, including the eurozone's SEPA Inst.